-No evidence, other than the above contention, has been provided by Options to indicate Mr T was (or should have been aware) that he had cause to complain about their due diligence in accepting his application before 2019.
+Mr B approached his representative in 2019.
+The representative sought information about Mr B's pension arrangements and subsequently made the complaint to Options in July 2020.
+No evidence, other than the above contention, has been provided by Options to indicate Mr B was (or should have been aware) that he had cause to complain about their due diligence in accepting his application before speaking to his representative.
+And the earliest that could have happened is in 2019.

-My finding is that Mr T only knew in 2019 that he might have cause to complain about Options' due diligence in accepting his application and subsequent transfer.
-And that although six years from when the SIPP was set up and when the transfer was made have passed, Mr T has brought the complaint within three years from when he did know (and reasonably should have known) something was wrong, he'd suffered a loss and could complain to Options about it.
-So, we can consider the merits of Mr T's complaint.
+My finding is that Mr B only knew in 2019, when he consulted his representative, that he might have cause to complain.
+And although six years from when the SIPP was set up and when the transfer was made have passed, Mr B has made the complaint within three years from when he did know (and reasonably should have known) something was wrong, he'd suffered a loss and could complain to Options about it.
+So, we can consider the merits of Mr B's complaint.

-The Merits of Mr T's complaint
+The Merits of Mr B's complaint